-What is the starting point for customer experience strategy success?
+What is the starting point for customer experience strategy success?by

 In the first part of her series describing 10 essential characteristics of customer experience, Lynn Hunsaker looks at strategic planning templates, consultants’ models, and business and marketing textbooks for the correct first step.